Style Guide

 Blush or Peach Co-ord — Romance Without Pastel Cliche

 For a mehendi guest who wants romance without leaning into Disney-pastel territory, a blush, peach, or warm dusty rose co-ord set is the sophisticated middle ground.
-Soft enough for a daytime function, warm enough to photograph beautifully, distinctive enough to stand out from the sea of yellows and ivories.
+Our Antique Pink Embroidered Co-ord or Blush Pink Co-ord both work beautifully.

 08 — The Sundress Ease